jobayer1n1/AdvisingDaddy/readme.md

 ### 2. New Section Alert

-* **Logic:** It stores each courses section count added by the user.
-If the section count increases, it raises a alert and skip furthur script execution.
+* **Logic:** It counts and stores total sections of each queued course.
+If the amount increases in next iteration, it raises a alert and skip furthur script execution.
 You have to reload to continue automation.